Crisnat-Learning/privacy-policies/DrivingLicenceStatus/PrivacyPolicy.md

 This policy is effective as of 2022-10-28

+**Disclaimer:** This application is NOT GOVERNMENT ORGANISATION and not linked with the Government of India and any its State Government in any way.
+The application DO NOT represent or endorse or linked, authorised or sponsored by any Indian government entity or any of its subsidiaries or its affiliates in any way.
+The app provide information aggregated from [parivahan-sarathi](https://parivahan.gov.in/parivahan/) which is already available in the public domain.
+All the content provided on the app is only for the informational purposes to the users.
+The application is not affiliated with any Government services or person.

 **Contact Us**

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at crisnatdevelopers@gmail.com.